MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

    The `WrapNamedObject` call creates a wrapper object for the `RuntimeComponent1` namespace.
 The `AddHostObjectToScript` call adds that wrapped object to script using the name `RuntimeComponent1`.

-   For full guidance on how to use custom WinRT components, see [Custom (3rd-party) WinRT components](#custom-3rd-party-winrt-components).
+   For full guidance on how to use custom WinRT components, see [Custom (3rd-party) WinRT components](#custom-3rd-party-winrt-components), below.

 1. In the `MainPage` constructor, above the `StatusUpdate("Ready");` line, add the following code: